s-lasch/s-lasch.github.io/_posts/Multinominal Logistic Regression/2023-05-01-Multinominal-Logistic-Regression.md

 In contrast, standard logistic regression, also known as **binary logistic regression**---a special case of [Binomial Logistic Regression](https://s-lasch.github.io/2023/03/16/Binomial-Logistic-Regression.html)---is used when the dependent variable has two categories only.
 It predicts the probability of an observation belonging to one category versus another.
 The predictions in binary logistic regression are continuous probabilities between `0` and `1`.

-In this example, we will be using University of California, Irvine's [abalone dataset](https://archive.ics.uci.edu/ml/datasets/abalone) to predict the gender of an abalone.

-A multivariate linear regression model can be used to predict the age, though for this example, we are predicting the gender of a given abalone based on several distinct features.

 ## **Under the Hood**
 Below is the mathematics behind multinomial logistic regression.
 These equations represent a set of log-linear models, where the logarithm of the ratio of the probabilities of each class is linearly related to a predictor variable $X_i$ through a coefficient (or slope) parameter, denoted by $\beta_1$, $\beta_2$, ..., $\beta_{K-1}$.
 The notation $\text{P}(Y_i = K)$ represents the probability of observation $i$ belonging to class $K$, where $K$ is an integer representation of each class, starting at 1.